Action properties

 Multiple actions can share the same action property but apply different values to the property, which supports many-to-many relationships between actions and properties.

-4. Select the Data Type.
-The available data types are described in the following table.
+4. Select the data type.
+The available data types are:

 Data TypeType of data stored